-PDP postpones South-south zonal congress
+PDP postpones South-South zonal congress

-The Peoples Democratic Party (PDP) National Working Committee (NWC) has postponed its South-South zonal congress, which was earlier scheduled to take place on Saturday, 22 February.
+The National Working Committee (NWC) of the Peoples Democratic Party (PDP) has postponed its South-South zonal congress earlier scheduled to hold on Saturday, 22 February.

 The party’s National Publicity Secretary, Debo Ologunagba, disclosed this in a statement on Friday in Abuja.

-He said a new date for the exercise would be announced in due course.
+He said that a new date for the exercise would be announced in due course.

-Mr Ologunagba said the postponement was necessitated by further consultation on “critical issues” relating to the smooth conduct of the congress in the zone.
+Mr Ologunagba said that the postponement was necessitated by the need for further consultation on critical issues relating to the smooth conduct of the congress in the zone.

 |